 Travellers who have spent time in a medium-risk area in the 14 days prior to arrival in Tasmania are required to quarantine, either in a suitable premises or in government-designated quarantine (fees can apply).

 The most effective way of providing information about an intended quarantine location is via the G2G pass system.
 Where possible, travellers are encouraged to do this at least three (3) business days before arrival and not more than 14 days before travel.

-All travellers arriving in Tasmania are required to undertake health screening, which involves answering COVID-19 symptom questions and having a temperature check.
+All travellers arriving in Tasmania are offered health screening, which involves answering COVID-19 symptom questions and having a temperature check.

 Some of the questions can be answered online in the one (1) hour before travelling, to ensure a quicker passage through the port of arrival.
 Travellers receive an SMS message prior to departure with a link to the online form.
 If not completed in advance, travellers will be required to answer the questions on arrival.

-Travellers with symptoms will be encouraged to have a COVID-19 test.
+Travellers with symptoms are encouraged to have a COVID-19 test.